 Spice Shuttle (Seaplane) is a new regional airline.
 The airline operates scheduled passenger flights, as well as private charter and scenic tours.
 The airline is a wholly-owned subsidiary of SpiceJet, which is one of the largest and best-loved airlines in India.

 The airline is pioneering aviation in India, becoming India’s first ever seaplane operator.
-SpiceJet began conducting seaplane trials in 2017, before announcing that commercial seaplane flights are set to commence in 2020.
+SpiceJet began conducting seaplane trials in 2017, before announcing that commercial seaplane flights launched operations in octubre 2021.
 The seaplanes (Twin Otter seaplanes) will allow the airline to connect regions and communities that are otherwise hard to reach, due to difficult topography.

 Looking for flights within India?
 For more information, check out our guide to domestic flights within India, which includes a comprehensive airline guide and FAQs.